Baku Metro: Rolling stock

 At the end of 2012, Baku Metro loaned one 81-760/761 "Oka" type train to decide whether they will renew the fleet with a new model of train.
 On January 21, 2013, the train entered service on the Red Line ("Icheri-Sheher" to "Hezi Aslanov"/"Bakmil").
 During the trial runs several breakdowns and failures occurred and in July 2013, the train was returned to Moscow.
 Later, the Baku Metro decided to purchase three five car "Oka" type trains with modified carriages fitted with through passage gangways.
-But, quickly abandoned the project and switched focus to a redesigned "Oka" type train built by Metrowagonmash and Alstom.
+But, quickly abandoned the project and switched focus to a redesigned "Oka" type train built by Metrowagonmash.
 The train was classified as 81-760B/761B/763B "Oka" with a modified front end, newer interior equipment and electrical equipment.
 In April 2015, all three trains were delivered to Baku and began service on the Red line.

 81-760A "Oka" Type planned for service with Baku Metro.

 Modified 81-760B "Oka" Type in service on Red line.